 Think of an individual tooth, it is smooth on the sides and has crevices on top.
 The center of the tooth is a cavity or hollow space called the root canal.
 Below the root canal area lies the pulp where nerve tissues, blood vessels and cellular entities reside.
-When a tooth’s pulp is infected or inflamed, it may be necessary to remove these components, which is what is known as a root canal therapy.
-However, most that have the procedure done refer to it as a root canal.
+When a tooth’s pulp is infected or inflamed, it may be necessary to remove these components, which is what is known as root canal therapy.

 For those that like to put off going to the dentist, if a root canal is needed they shouldn’t delay.
 There are severe consequences to not having the procedure done.
 If the pulp of a tooth is infected and bacteria are allowed to fester, the tooth is at risk.
 But more troublesome are the potential for abscesses and bone loss.

 A person that suspects their tooth is infected should make an appointment with an endodontist quickly.
 Abscesses will cause your face and neck to swell, along with being very painful.
 These occur when the infection spreads past the root canal.
 Bone loss is a possibility if left untreated and can appear at the tip of the root, which can jeopardize the integrity of the tooth.